guhan/zerotociso/docs/CRYPTOGRAPHY.md

 ## Key Escrow
 - Fair Cryptosystems: secret keys are divided and given to an independent third party
 - Escrowed Encryption Standard: Gives the government a way to decrypt ciphertext

+## Assymetric Key Encryption
+Public and Private Key are used

+- Keys must be a longer length than symmetric key encryption

+### RSA
+Depends on computational difficulty of factoring two large prime numbers

+### El Gamal
+- Facilitates exchange of secret keys in a similar fashion to Diffie Hellman
+- Released to public
+- Doubles the length of any message it encrypts

+### Eliptic Curve
+y^2 = x^3 + ax + b
+Two points sit on the curve (P,Q) and Q=xP, supposedly x is very hard to find

+## Hash Function
+Take a long message and generate a unique output derived from the message Messages must be identical for hashes to match

+**Requirements**:
+- Input can be any length
+- Output must be a fixed length
+- Relatively easy to computer
+- One way function
+- Collision free

+### Secure Hash Algorithm (SHA)
+- SHA1: 512bit block, not secure
+- SHA256: 512bit block size, 256bit message digest
+- SHA224: 512bit block size, 224bit message digest
+- SHA512: 1024bit block size, 512bit message digest
+- SHA384: turncated verson of SHA-512 1024bit block size to produce a 384bit digest

+### Message Digest 2 (MD2)
+- made for 8 bit processors
+- pads message so it is a multiple of 16 bytes
+- adds a 16byte checksum
+- uses message and checksum to generate a 128 bit digest

+### Message Digest 4 (MD4)
+- supported 32bit processors
+- pads message to length of 512 bits - 64bits
+- 3 rounds of computation
+- outputs a 128bit message digest
+- issues were found with collisions

+### Message Digest 5 (MD5
+- 512 bit bloks of the message
+- 4 distinct rounds to get a 128 bit digest
+- subject to collisions

+## Digital Signatures
+1. Nonrepudiation
+2. Non tampering

+### Hashed Message Authentication Code (HMAC)
+- does not provide nonrepudiation

+### Digital Signature Standard (DSS)
+- all digital signatures must must SHA-3